onionhammer/Wivuu.DataSeed/README.md

 input Seed classes are run in-order, inside a transaction.
 If any of the seeds failed, the transaction is rolled back.

+## More information
+You can find additional information on my blog [here](https://www.eoleary.me/Blog/Seed-Your-Data)

 ## Future
 - Further documentation is coming to address usage of 'DbViews'.